 SILVIA RIGON’s explores the continuous negotiation between singularity and constrains structuring physical and experiential worlds.

-Trough aesthetic inquiries that layer traditional and modern techniques, she invite the viewers to explore our ambivalence of towards the idea of 'nature' and “natural” within the framework of the posthuman condition.
+Her artistic practice includes multimedia installations, experimental animation, and iterations of drawings, 3D models, 3D prints and other fabrication processes.
+Her aesthetic inquiries layer traditional and modern techniques, inviting the viewers to explore our ambivalence of towards the ideas of nature within the framework of the posthuman condition.

 Her work has been exhibited internationally in such venues as: The Metropolitan Museum of Photography in Tokyo, Japan; The Center for Contemporary Art, Tallin, Estonia; Ars Electronica, Linz, Austria; The Armory Center for the Arts Pasadena; The Parachute Factory (Yale University), New Haven; The Center of Contemporary Art in Torun, Poland; The California Institute of Nanotechnology, Los Angeles; The Pacific Design Center, Los Angeles.
 Ars Electronica, Linz, Austria;